 ARMH vs. SOXQ

 ARMH (Arm Holdings PLC ADRhedged ETF) and SOXQ (Invesco PHLX Semiconductor ETF) are both exchange-traded funds - ARMH is a Technology Equities fund actively managed by Precidian, while SOXQ is a Semiconductors fund tracking the PHLX Semiconductor Sector Index.
 ARMH is actively managed, while SOXQ is passively managed.
-At a correlation of -0.50, they often move in opposite directions.
+A 0.50 correlation means they provide meaningful diversification when combined.
 Both charge a 0.19% expense ratio.

 Performance